peteroupc/peteroupc.github.io/random.md

 follow a given distribution, such as a normal, geometric, binomial, or discrete weighted distribution, or that fall within a given range, is outside the scope of this page, however;  I have written about this in [another document](https://peteroupc.github.io/randomfunc.html).

-## Advice for New Programming Language APIs

-A programming language API could implement unpredictable-random and statistical-random RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
-For instance, a C API for unpredictible-random generators could look like:
-`int random_fast(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.

-Any programming language API that implements such RNGs by filling a byte buffer must run in amortized linear time on the number of bytes the API will fill.

-Wherever possible, existing libraries or techniques that already meet the requirements should be used.
-For example, an unpredictable-random implementation can read from the `/dev/urandom` and/or `/dev/random` devices in Unix-based systems, or call the `CryptGenRandom` API in Windows-based systems, and only use other techniques if the existing solutions are inadequate in certain respects or in certain circumstances.

-Whenever convenient--
-- a programming language API should be safe for concurrent use by multiple threads, and
-- a new programming language's standard library should include methods corresponding to the two given in the section ["Random Number Extraction"](#Random_Number_Extraction) -- one set for unpredictable-random generators, and another set for statistical RNGs.

 <a id=Shuffling></a>
 ### Shuffling